OpenEvalProject/evals/manuscripts/elife-58596/v1/manuscript.md

 To quantify the number of pixels per RGC cluster in tectal compartments and layers (Figure 3C and Figure 3—figure supplement 1D), we used ImageJ to manually draw ROIs and to count pixels for each compartment/lamina in each image plane.

-## Mapping of functional responses from independent experiments onto our clustered datasets
+### Mapping of functional responses from independent experiments onto our clustered datasets

 To map response types of SINs, NINs and enucleated fish, functional imaging was performed as described.
 ROIs were defined semi-automatically to segment only single, separated tectal cell bodies in the tectal neuropil and/or the periventricular layer.
 Several fish per experiment were analyzed to calculate the scores, and again pixels with maximum scores smaller than 0.2 were removed.
 A k-nearest neighbor classifier (sklearn.neighbors.KNeighborsClassifier) was trained on the elavl3:nls-GCaMP6s clustered ROIs (1759 ROIs with cluster labels, k = 10) and the scores of every mapped fish were assigned to the cluster dataset using either predicted labels for the ROIs distribution or probability estimates for the population distributions.
 The classification was cross-validated by splitting the elavl3:nls-GCaMP6s dataset into 70% training and 30% test data, which evaluated to an accuracy of 92%.
 A similar, pixel-wise approach was used to map the functional RGC data of two additional ath5:Gal4; UAS:GCaMP6s fish onto the ten RGC clusters by choosing k = 100 (Figure 3—figure supplement 1C).

-## Modeling of tectal responses using RGC inputs
+### Modeling of tectal responses using RGC inputs

 To predict the tectal responses using RGC information, we applied a linear modeling approach using L1-regularized regression (Lasso) (sklearn.linear_model.Lasso) with non-negative constraint.
-The cost function of the Lasso is defined by:Cost=∑i=0nyi- ∑j=0mwj xij2+λ ∑j=0mwj
+The cost function of the Lasso is defined by:

+$$
+Cost=\sum_{i=0}^{n}yi-\sumj=0mwjxij^{2}+\lambda\sumj=0mwj
+$$

-The regularization parameter (λ) helps to reduce the impact of multicollinearities between the average scores of RGC classes, and the optimal λ was found by minimizing the mean squared error of a grid search on a log scale between 1e−5 and 1e−1 (Figure 4—figure supplement 1B).
-The modeling of the scores of every single tectal neuron (total 1759) was performed using the 15-dimensional average scores of the 10 defined RGC clusters, so that:PredScore TectalNeuron=b+ ∑j=0m (RGC)wj AvgScoreRGCj
+The regularization parameter ($\lambda$) helps to reduce the impact of multicollinearities between the average scores of RGC classes, and the optimal $\lambda$ was found by minimizing the mean squared error of a grid search on a log scale between 1e−5 and 1e−1 (Figure 4—figure supplement 1B).
+The modeling of the scores of every single tectal neuron (total 1759) was performed using the 15-dimensional average scores of the 10 defined RGC clusters, so that:

+$$
+PredScoreTectalNeuron=b+\sumj=0m(RGC)wjAvgScoreRGCj
+$$

-The PredScore was evaluated by calculating the R2score of the regression.
+The $PredScore$ was evaluated by calculating the R2score of the regression.
 To predict the calcium traces of the tectal cells, we used the resulting weights of the regression and calculated the dot product of the average RGC responses with the corresponding weights (w) and bias (b) and evaluated the result via the pearson correlation (Rtrace) between the predicted and measured calcium responses.

 The model was tested by comparing the resulted distribution of response correlations to the distribution of a random model, by choosing for every cell 1000 times random weights (Figure 4—figure supplement 1C).
 In addition, the model was cross-validated by splitting the data into a training and test set using one of the two trials per cell, and a corresponding RMSE (root mean squared error) of the test dataset was calculated (Figure 4B).

-## FuGIMA and other single-cell labeling experiments
+### FuGIMA and other single-cell labeling experiments

 Tectal responses in fish expressing elavl3:lyn-tagRFP and UAS:FuGIMA-f under control of Gal4s1101t were functionally imaged as described above.
 After image acquisition, a custom-written, regressor-based python script was used to overlay a color map of correlated pixels on the mean ∆F/F image to identify cells of functional interest.
 Single-cell photoactivation of paGFP was performed as previously described (Förster et al., 2018).
 Typically, 2–3 photoactivation cycles were sufficient to reach the maximal fluorescence intensity in tectal interneurons.
 After allowing paGFP to diffuse into all neurites of the photoactivated cell for about 30–45 min, a high-resolution z-stack of the whole tectum, including both paGFP and lyn-tagRFP channels, was acquired at a confocal microscope (LSM700 or LSM780, Zeiss; 20x/1.0 NA water-dipping objective).